RuxinZ/export-figma-svg/README.md

-# Import SVGs from Figma as Svelte Component via CLI
+# Import SVGs from Figma as Svelte Components via CLI

 ### Output